Ishan14010/Assignment-1-portfolio/README.md

 ---

-## 🖋️ Made With ❤️ by Ishan Sharma and Dheeraj pathak
+## 🖋️ Made With ❤️ by Ishan Sharma

 > Crafted with passion, purpose, and persistence.
 > Driven by curiosity and a commitment to building clean, scalable, and user-friendly software.